Five Essential Tips To Protect Your Macbook From Viruses

-Below given are five essential tips to protect your Macbook from viruses:
+Below given are five essential tips to protect your Macbook and data from viruses:

 1) Do not click any useless link: Never consider clicking on a link in an email until and unless you are particular about the message and know from who it is.
 Also, you might receive emails that look legitimate and that asks us to click a link to access a form or read an important message, never do this till the time you know the receiver.

 2) Consider using VPN: If you use your Macbook on public wifi that too regularly, then you must consider using a VPN tool.
 This way your data will remain encrypted as by connecting your Mac to VPN, you will be creating a secured tunnel between your Mac and the websites you visit.

 Therefore using a VPN tool will save your Mac from catching any sort of viruses because if the wifi network is compromised, your data and your Mac will be safe.

 3) Avoid offenders: Initially, Flash and Java were used by the hackers to spread the viruses in the form of creating fake installers that pretended to be updates and enticed you into downloading them.

 The safest option is to avoid installing them altogether because the outdated versions of Flash and Java can leave your Mac vulnerable to malware and it may catch certain viruses.

 4) Always keep your browser updated: Consider updating your browsers immediately because these updates often include essential security features designed to keep your Macbook safe from unwanted viruses and malware.

 Whenever you see update signs do not ignore them as they are meant to update your Mac with innovations.
 Usually, Safari updates are installed with macOS updates, while on the other hand, browsers like Firefox and Chrome will inform you when your browser is out of date and a newer version is available.